‘General Hospital’ Thursday Spoilers: Willow Is Determined To Take Action To Protect Wiley

 Thursday’s General Hospital spoilers suggest that Willow may be nearing a breaking point.
 She was already left heartbroken by learning that Wiley is not her biological son and that her child died soon after he was born.
-As if that were not difficult enough, Nelle is causing a lot of chaos in Port Charles and the impact this is having on Wiley’s situation is generating a lot of anxiety for Willow.
+As if that were not difficult enough, Nelle is causing a lot of chaos in Port Charles, and the impact this is having on Wiley’s situation is generating a lot of anxiety for Willow.

 When Willow paid Nina a visit earlier this week at Crimson, she learned that Nelle was now working there.
 Nelle did what she usually does, which is to push Willow’s buttons, and her efforts were quite successful.

-Willow went to meet up with Chase, Michael, and Sasha at the Corinthos house and General Hospital spoilers detail that this conversation will continue with Thursday’s episode.
+Willow went to meet up with Chase, Michael, and Sasha at the Corinthos house, and General Hospital spoilers detail that this conversation will continue with Thursday’s episode.
 The preview shared via Twitter details that Willow will be nearly frantic in wanting to figure out a way that they can protect Wiley.

 Just a matter of days ago, Sasha surprised her beau and friends by suggesting that Michael and Willow get married to gain an edge over Nelle in the custody battle.
 Sasha got a lot of pushback when she initially suggested this, but General Hospital spoilers have been hinting that this idea will likely come back into play again soon.